False gharial: Reproduction

-False gharials are mound-nesters.
-Females lay small clutches of 13 to 35 eggs per nest, and appear to produce the largest eggs of extant crocodilians.
-Sexual maturity in females appears to be attained around 2.5 to 3 m, which is large compared to other crocodilians.
+The false gharial is a mound-nester.
+Females lay small clutches of 13–35 eggs per nest and appear to produce the largest eggs of living crocodilians.
+They attain sexual maturity at a length of around 2.5 to 3 m, which is large compared to other crocodilians.

-It is not known when they breed in the wild or when the nesting season is.
-Once the eggs are laid, and construction of the mound is completed, the female abandons her nest.
-Unlike most other crocodilians, the young receive no parental care and are at risk of being eaten by predators, such as mongooses, tigers, leopards, and wild dogs.
-The young hatch after 90 days and are left to fend for themselves.
+Courtship coincides with periods of rainfall in November to February and from April to June.

 Conflict

 In 2008, a 4-m female false gharial attacked and ate a fisherman in central Kalimantan; his remains were found in the gharial's stomach.
 This was the first verified fatal human attack by a false gharial.
 However, by 2012, at least two more verified fatal attacks on humans by false gharials had occurred indicating perhaps an increase of human-false gharial conflict possibly correlated to the decline of habitat, habitat quality, and natural prey numbers.

 Threats

-The false gharial is threatened with extinction throughout most of its range due to the drainage of its freshwater swamplands and clearance of surrounding rainforests.
-The species is also hunted frequently for its skin and meat, and the eggs are often harvested for human consumption.
+The false gharial is threatened by habitat loss in most of its range due to the drainage of freshwater swamps and conversion for commercial plantation of oil palms.

+It is also hunted for its skin and meat, and its eggs are often harvested for human consumption.

+Population surveys carried out in the mid 2000s indicated that the distribution of individuals is spotty and disconnected, with a risk of genetic isolation.

+Some population units in unprotected areas do not bear viable breeding adults.